 Mark Valley is an accomplished performer having worked on acclaimed shows with some of the top creators in television including J.J.
 Abrams on Fringe, David E. Kelley on Boston Legal and Harry’s Law, Ryan Murphy on Feud: Bette and Joan, John Wells on ER, Mike White on Pasadena and Joel Wyman on Keen Eddie, Matt Weiner on ‘Romanovs’.
 His extensive TV credits also include ABC’s Body of Proof; Bravo’s Girlfriend’s Guide to Divorce; CBS’ CSI: Crime Scene Investigation and Fox’s Human Target, among many others.
-On the big screen, Valley’s roles include those in Kathryn Bigelow’s Zero Dark Thirty (2012) and Edward Zwick’s The Siege (1998).
-He will next be seen in Netflix’s Bloodline and director Simon West’s film GUN SHY, starring Antonio Banderas.
+On the big screen, Valley’s roles include those in Kathryn Bigelow’s Zero Dark Thirty (2012) and Edward Zwick’s The Siege (1998), and Simon West’s GUN SHY, starring Antonio Banderas.

 Valley is a Gulf War veteran who graduated from West Point and served with the U.S. Army’s Berlin Brigade from 1988-1992.
 During that time, he witnessed the fall of the Berlin Wall, learned to speak German, and began his acting career in director John Schlesinger’s film The Innocent (1995) starring Anthony Hopkins.
 In addition to co-writing The Stasi Files, Valley is a published short story author and has written and directed numerous episodes of Funny or Die’s The Millionaires.
 He recently created the web series Zburg, shot in his hometown in Upstate New York.
 Valley is a three-time Screen Actors Guild Award nominee for his role in Boston Legal and is an Alumn of the Writers Guild Foundation Veterans Writing Workshop.
 He is repped by Paradigm and lives in Los Angeles.